 All events registered on the international calendar must respect the UCI financial obligations (in particular calendar fee, price money) approved by the UCI management committee and published on the UCI website.
-Notwithstanding the foregoing, the amount of prize money paid in UCI MTB Marathon Series is determined by each organizer at its discretion.

 Race entry fees for events on the international calendar are waived for any rider belonging to a UCI ELITE MTB team.
-This applies only to the discipline in which the team has ELITE status and does not apply to stage races. (text modified on 1.02.12; 1.10.13).
+This applies only to the discipline in which the team has ELITE status and does not apply to stage races.

-- § 4 Technical delegate - 4.1.012 For the Olympic Games, world championships, world cup events and continental championships a technical delegate is appointed by the UCI. - 4.1.013 Without prejudice to the responsibility of the organiser, the technical delegate supervises the preparation of the technical aspects of the event and serves as a link with UCI headquarters in this respect. - 4.1.014 If an event is promoted at a new venue, the technical delegate must carry out an inspection in advance (course, distance, location of feed/technical assistance zones, installations, safety, event race schedule, etc.).
+§ 4 Technical delegate

+- 4.1.012 For the Olympic Games, world championships, World Cup events and continental championships a technical delegate is appointed by the UCI. - 4.1.013 Without prejudice to the responsibility of the organiser, the technical delegate supervises the preparation of the technical aspects of the event and serves as a link with UCI headquarters in this respect. - 4.1.014 If an event is promoted at a new venue, the technical delegate must carry out an inspection in advance (course, distance, location of feed/technical assistance zones, installations, safety, event race schedule, etc.).
 He meets the organiser and prepares an inspection report without delay for submission to the UCI mountain bike coordinator. - 4.1.015 The technical delegate must be on site at least one day prior to the first official training session and must carry out an inspection of the venue and course in conjunction with the organiser and the president of the commissaires' panel.
 He coordinates the technical preparations for the event and ensures that the recommendations made in the inspection report are implemented.
 The definitive version of the course and any changes are the responsibility of the technical delegate.
-In cases where a technical delegate does not have to be appointed under article 4.1.012, this task falls to the president of the commissaires' panel. - 4.1.016 The technical delegate must attend the team managers' meetings. - § 5 Marshals - 4.1.017 All organisers must employ a marshal coordinator, who must speak one of the two official languages of the UCI.
+In cases where a technical delegate does not have to be appointed under article 4.1.012, this task falls to the president of the commissaires' panel. - 4.1.016 The technical delegate must attend the team managers' meetings.

+§ 5 Marshals

+4.1.017 All organisers must employ a marshal coordinator, who must speak one of the two official languages of the UCI.
 The president of the commissaires' panel and, where applicable, the UCI technical delegate meet the marshal coordinator before the event in order to optimise the procedure for giving instructions to the marshals (emergency plans, equipment, whistles, flags, radios, etc.)